This unit provides opportunities for students to order and compare objects according to their area.

 Shapes which cannot be put together can be compared indirectly by cutting paper to cover one surface and then comparing the (size of the) paper with the surface of the second shape.

-When students can compare two areas they should be given the opportunity to order three or more areas.
+After comparing two areas students should be given the opportunity to order three or more areas.
 The process of ordering three or more areas is not a simple extension as it involves thinking that if A is larger than B and B is larger than C then A is larger than C.

 - Station One: paper, crayons, glue